ACCESS-NRI/access-hive.org.au/docs/models/run-a-model/run-access-om.md

 This can help to isolate issues such as permissions problems accessing files and directories, missing files or malformed/incorrect paths.

-!!! note

-    By default `payu run` will not proceed if there is an existing `work` directory.
-So after `payu setup` either `payu sweep` before attempting to run the configuration, or use `payu run -f`

 ----------------------------------------------------------------------------------------
 <!-- References -->
 <h6>References</h6>